 The first step to using Washington State Medicaid for your supplies is getting a diagnosis from a doctor.
 Only a diagnosis from a doctor counts as evidence that your supplies are medically necessary.
 Once a doctor has confirmed your need for supplies, you could be eligible to use your benefits for your supplies.

-The next step is to contact us about setting up your supply deliveries.
+The next step is to contact us or use our simple online enrollment platform.
 Our team will submit the paperwork to Medicaid on your behalf, and each month we’ll send you a 30-day supply of supplies as long as you need them.

 If you don’t live in Washington State, learn more about other Medicaid plans in our Medicaid Coverage of Incontinence Supplies Guide.